-The MAT coordinator is responsible for leasing with the regional branch of Seren Foundation Network and ensuring that activities and workshops organised by the Network are promoted among students within the school.
+A member of the extended Leadership Team is responsible for liaising with the regional branch of Seren Foundation Network and ensuring that activities and workshops organised by the Network are promoted among pupils within the school.
 This includes working collaboratively with other schools within the network to provide and deliver enrichment opportunities and access to support materials.

-As part of the foundation programme, it is intended that students are able to develop the independent skills necessary to demonstrate academic ability at the level expected by the top universities.
+As part of the foundation programme, it is intended that pupils are able to develop the independent skills necessary to demonstrate academic ability at the level expected by the top universities.